nattadasu/ryuuRyuusei/README.md

 Next, go to the channel you want to use the bot in and type `/` to see the list of available commands.

-Currently the bot was self-hosted, so it's might not available 24/7, but it get the job done.
-Although, I'll try to keep it online as much as possible.

 All data invoked from `/register` will be stored in [database.csv](database/database.csv), user is able to delete their data by